-To take courses through WSU's Early College Program, you must be either a junior or senior in high school (or equivalent if home schooled) and have an index score of at least a 100 (index scores are calculated using the high school GPA recorded on an accredited high school transcript and ACT or SAT scores).
+To take courses through WSU's Early College Program, you must be a high school sophomore, junior, or senior (or equivalent if home schooled).
+Sophomores must have an index score of at least 110 and will be limited in their registration.
+Juniors and seniors must have an index score of at least a 100.
+Index scores are calculated using the high school GPA recorded on an accredited high school transcript and ACT or SAT scores.
 Home-schooled students must have an ACT score of at least 21 or an SAT score of at least 990 (no index score required).

 Are the admissions requirements for WSU’s Early College Program the same as the requirements for regular admission to WSU?

 No. All students admitted to WSU’s Early College Program must meet a higher criteria than for regular WSU admission.
 Regular admission to WSU can take place by meeting one of the following: (1) graduation from an accredited high school; or (2) completion of a General Educational Developmental (GED) exam with an overall score of 2250 or better, with no individual score below 450.
 If you have not met the above criteria for WSU's Early College Program and/or regular admission to WSU, then you can contact the Director of Admission for special consideration under university policy.

 What is the difference between Early College and Concurrent Enrollment?

 Concurrent Enrollment courses are college classes taught at high schools by high school instructors.
 The Early College Program allows high school students to take regular Weber State courses from university instructors either on campus or online.
 Both Early College and Concurrent Enrollment courses can fulfill high school graduation requirements.

 I want to take classes through the Early College Program.
 What do I do?